Laci1953/Cowgol_on_CP_M/New version/readme.txt

 This is a new version of the Cowgol compiler, running on all 64KB RAM Z80 computers.

-Only cowfe , cowbe and cowfix were modified.
+Only cowfe and cowfix were modified.

 They run 20% faster, compared to the old versions.